Everbridge and General Data Protection Regulation (GDPR) FAQ

 What Is GDPR?

-On May 25, 2018, a new European privacy regulation called the General Data Protection Regulation ("GDPR") will come into effect.
-It will apply to all companies selling to and storing personal information about citizens in Europe and provides such citizens with greater control over their personal data and assurances that their information is being securely protected.
-As a company that will be required to comply with GDPR, Everbridge has begun the process of planning for the regulation in time to meet the effective date.
+On May 25, 2018, a new European privacy regulation called the General Data Protection Regulation ("GDPR") came into effect.
+It applies to all companies selling to and storing personal information about citizens in Europe and provides such citizens with greater control over their personal data and assurances that their information is being securely protected.
+As a company that is required to comply with GDPR and other applicable privacy regulations, Everbridge has implemented and continues to maintain processes and controls to meet these requirements.

 What EU Citizen Data Does Everbridge Process?